-You can mail a check in the envelope provided along with the citation or you can pay your parking ticket online (this option may avoid a delay.)
+You can mail a check to the address at the top of the citation, along with the citation or you can pay your parking ticket online (this option may avoid a delay.)
 If you prefer to pay in person, you may do so at the following locations:

 Protests can be made online at www.paymycite.com or by mail.
 A copy of your ticket with a short note stating the facts of your appeal can be sent to:C/O Parking Citation Service Center

 Santa Ana, CA 92711Senior parking officers review appeals and a response is returned within 21 days.
 Be sure to include your return address and a copy of your citation.

 A ticket issued for expired tags can be reduced to $10 by presenting your current registration.
 This is called a “fix-it” ticket.”
 In order to pay for the ticket by mail, please mail: 1) a check for $10 (payable to the City of Del Mar); 2) a copy of your current registration; and, 3) a copy of the original citation to: